-6.3.7 JOIST DESIGN FOR RENEWABLE TECHNOLOGIES
+6.7 JOIST DESIGN FOR RENEWABLE TECHNOLOGIES

-The installation of elements of renewable technology, such as large storage cylinders, can place additional loading on Timber Mid Floors (and also roofs - see section 6.4).
+The installation of elements of renewable technology, such as large storage cylinders, can place additional loading on Timber Mid Floors.
 If not correctly addressed by design - excessive deflection, bounce and even joist failure could result.

-6.3.7.1 MECHANICAL VENTILATION HEAT RECOVERY (MVHR) DUCTING
+6.7.1 MECHANICAL VENTILATION HEAT RECOVERY (MVHR) DUCTING